twils0/styled-inline-additions/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Apache 2.0 License.
+Please see the [LICENSE](LICENSE) file.